Doug Buettner, Ph.D.

 Lab - Utah Wearable Robotics Laboratory

 We specialize in wearable robotic solutions by leveraging mechanism design and modern computational methods.
 We strive to understand the sensorimotor system through experiments using wearable robotic platforms.
-Our laboratory aspires to make a positive impact on daily living of individuals with motor impairments through increased independence and social inclusion.
+Our laboratory aspires to make a positive impact on daily living of individuals with motor impairments through increased independence and social belonging.

 Learn More